python/cpython/Doc/library/functions.rst

 .. function:: repr(object)

    Return a string containing a printable representation of an object.
-This is the same value yielded by conversions (reverse quotes).
-It is sometimes useful to be able to access this operation as an ordinary function.
-For many types, this function makes an attempt to return a string that would yield an object with the same value when passed to :func:`eval`.
+For many types, this function makes an attempt to return a string that would yield an object with the same value when passed to :func:`eval`, otherwise the representation is a string enclosed in angle brackets that contains the name of the type of the object together with additional information often including the name and address of the object.
+A class can control what this function returns for its instances by defining a :meth:`__repr__` method.

 .. function:: reversed(seq)